Ice Bucket Challenge: 2016–2019

-2020 onwards
+2020-2024

-The 2021 and 2022 annual Yonkers Ice Bucket Challenge events were dedicated to the memory of Pat Quinn. with the latter held on July 31 (in spite of the "Every August ..." slogan).
+The 2021 and 2022 annual Yonkers Ice Bucket Challenge events were dedicated to the memory of Pat Quinn, with the latter held on July 31 (in spite of the "Every August ..." slogan).
 By this point the Empire City Casino had held an Ice Bucket Challenge event every year since 2015 except 2020 on account of the COVID-19 pandemic.

+2025

+In 2025, a student club at the University of South Carolina revived the Ice Bucket Challenge, with many videos going viral on TikTok and Instagram.
+The MIND club (Mental Illness Needs Discussion) launched the challenge to combat mental health stigmas and advocate for suicide prevention.
+All the proceeds for this challenge go to the non-profit mental health organization Active Minds.
+As of April 23, the campaign has raised nearly $300,000 and received support from public figures such as Zach King, Peyton Manning, Scarlett Johansson, and James Charles.

 Rules

 Within 24 hours of being challenged, participants have to record a video of themselves in continuous footage.
 First, they are to announce their acceptance of the challenge, followed by pouring ice into a bucket of water.
 Then, the bucket is to be lifted and poured over the participant's head.

 Then the participant can nominate a minimum of three other people to participate in the challenge.

 Whether people choose to donate, perform the challenge, or do both varies.